Dortmund awaits bomb disposals, two devices located | DW | 12.01.2020

 Dortmund Zoo's offer of free entry to those evacuated had been taken up by 300 residents, reported public WDR broadcasting Sunday.

-The bombs — up to four — stem from World War Two.
-British squadrons bombed central Dortmund heavily in May 1943 during a months-long aerial campaign to pummel heavy industry in the surrouding Ruhr District used by the-then Nazi regime.
+The bombs — possibly up to four — stem from World War Two.
+British squadrons bombed central Dortmund heavily in May 1943 during a months-long Allied aerial campaign to pummel heavy industry in the surrounding Ruhr District used by the-then Nazi regime.

 Defusing unexploded ordnance is a frequent exercise still across Germany, because an estimated 10% penetrated the ground and failed to detonate.
 Past, similar evacuations have included Koblenz, Augsburg, Dresden and Frankfurt.